 We know very well the value of feedback in workplaces.
 It’s a field we have some 30 years of experience in, be it through running engagement surveys or 360 feedback programmes.
 This makes us pretty well placed to observe trends or changes.
 And, based on what organisations have been asking us for over the last year or 18 months, there’s been a definite shift.

 The way in which organisations are thinking about and approaching feedback in the workplace is changing.
 Historically, with surveys and 360 degree appraisals, we’ve asked employees to provide their feedback on something or someone.
 And, often, this will be done in quite a transactional way.

-Now, both surveys and 360 tools remain tremendously useful ways of soliciting and sharing feedback at scale but what we’re seeing more of is organisations prioritising how they create a feedback culture.
+Now, while both remain tremendously useful ways of soliciting and sharing feedback at scale, what we’re seeing more of is organisations prioritising how they foster a workplace feedback culture.